chrisdavidmills/mdn-and-frameworks/README.md

 We could also ask framework vendors what their most common pain points are with people learning their frameworks, in terms of:

 * Web platform features that don’t work well inside frameworks
-* Visibility of features...
+* Visibility of features
-* etc.
+* Knowing when a feature is obsolete, so should no longer be used.

-What are your FAQs?
+* What their FAQs are

 ### Creating a guide to modern JS tooling
 The MDN [Learning area](https://developer.mozilla.org/en-US/docs/Learn) is our place on MDN for complete beginners to get started.
 We believe that learning code from the ground up is the best way to start, so we lead with courses in raw HTML, CSS, and JavaScript.